Last updated on September 29th, 2023

 JourneyWoman is the world’s original solo travel publication for women, founded by the late Evelyn Hannon in 1994.
 (Learn about Evelyn’s contributions to women’s travel here.)
-With over 60,000 subscribers, we are the largest solo travel publication for women in the world, co-created with and representing the voices of mature women for almost 30 years.
+With over 60,000 subscribers, we are the largest publication for women over 50 travel in the world, co-created with and representing the voices of mature women for almost 30 years.

 In addition to publishing award-winning travel editorial with our contributing writers, we create a safe, inviting place where women can research, learn and find inspiration to live the life of their dreams, with travel as a shared passion.
 Established in August 2020, our Women’s Travel Advisory Council represents expert views from our readers and travel experts on issues such as human trafficking, animal ethics, accessibility, ageism and financial planning.
 We also host a monthly Travel Book Club, Community Calls and private Facebook group, to help women connect and share their first-hand tips and inspiring stories.
 We also believe that women can and should support women-owned businesses, so we provide women with the first and only Women’s Travel Directory in the world featuring women-friendly tours, retreats, accommodations and guides – everything women need to plan their adventures.

 Being a JourneyWoman is a mindset.
 It’s not just about age or experience.
 As JourneyWomen, we take the first step into the future, with curiosity as our compass, seeking authenticity in every experience and being intentional about where and how we spend our hard-earned travel dollars.
 We know the world is watching — and learning — from us.

 Photos: The late Evelyn Hannon, the Original JourneyWoman and JourneyWoman CEO Carolyn Ray at the Ushuaia, Argentina signs years apart.